 Find out Why Ethereum and Ripple are Going to Explode in 2021

 2020 was a positive year for cryptocurrencies.
 The crypto space has been steadily growing for the past couple of years, since the troubles of 2018.
-Currencies like Ethereum and Ripple have seen their price rally throughout 2020.
-Both cryptocurrencies have seen retail and institutional interest rise dramatically over the last one year.
+Cryptocurrencies like Ethereum and Ripple have seen their price rally throughout 2020.
+Both assets have seen retail and institutional interest rise dramatically over the last one year.
 Investors are eager for the bullish run to continue into 2021.
 What will drive their growth in 2021?

 Let us look at Ethereum first